Entanglement entropy production in Quantum Neural Networks: Results

 \subsection{Entanglement Speed}

 So far we have presented numerical evidence for the entanglement production in QNNs up to a maximum of 20 qubits.
-In the following we extend the analysis leveraging MPS to simulate quantum systems of bigger size up to 50 qubits, with a maximum bond dimension $\chi_{\max}=1024$.
-More importantly, we show how the entanglement growth follows a behaviour which is specific to each particular QNN architecture and the number of layer considered, but independent of the number of qubits in the circuit.
-We can thus uniquely assign an \textit{entanglement speed} value to each QNN, which, we stress again, only depends on the choice of the ansatz and the depth of the circuit, and holds identically for any instantiation of that QNN with arbitrary number of qubits.
+In the following we extend the analysis leveraging MPS to simulate quantum systems of bigger size up to 50 qubits, with a maximum bond dimension of $\chi_{\max}=4096$.
+More importantly, we show how the entanglement growth follows a behavior that is specific to each particular QNN architecture and the number of layers considered, but independent of the number of qubits in the circuit.
+We can thus uniquely assign an \textit{entanglement speed} value to each QNN, which, we stress again, only depends on the choice of the ansatz, and holds identically for any instantiation of that QNN with arbitrary number of qubits.

 Taking into account the entanglement growth discussed in Sec.~\ref{sec:EntanglementScaling}, we restrict the analysis to a linear architecture, to increase as much as possible the number of layers we can correctly simulate with tensor networks techniques.
-Indeed, the entanglement production with a circular or full topology is too fast to allow for a convergent simulation with MPs, even with a limited circuit depth.
+Indeed, the entanglement production with a circular or full topology is too fast to allow for a convergent simulation with MPS for deep circuits.

-Furthermore, we introduce the maximum Haar entanglement entropy, defined as the maximum across all bond entropies for a given number of qubits, as:
+Furthermore, we introduce the maximum Haar entanglement entropy, defined as the maximum across all bond entropies for a given number of qubits, as

-This formula is not exact, and its error scales as $O\left(\frac{1}{2^{n/2}}\right)$, see Appendix \ref{app:haar} for its derivation.
-Thus, we simply take the maximum when the Haar entanglement entropy is exactly computable, and use Eq.~\eqref{eq:haar_max} for $n>30$ qubits.
+where the approximation in the second line has an errors that scales as $\order{2^{-n/2}}$, see Appendix~\ref{app:haar} for its derivation.
+Thus, for $n\geq30$ qubits, when the exact computation of the Haar entanglement entropy is unfeasible, we employ the approximated Eq.~\eqref{eq:haar_max}.
 Finally, we define the normalized entanglement entropy $\widetilde{S}_n$ as:

-We stress that $\widetilde{S}_n$ is normalized to the maximum Haar entanglement for a fixed $n$, not to the real maximum of the entanglement, which would be $S=\frac{n}{2}\log 2$.
-In Fig.~\ref{fig:normalized_entanglement} we show the evolution of $\widetilde{S}_{n}$ versus the normalized number of layers $L/n$ for $8, 12, 16, 20, 30, 50$ qubits, for the QNN defined with $\fmap=\circuit{zz}, \; \varans=\circuit{2}$.
-First of all, we notice that almost all the points, independently of $n$, follow the same curve.
-The outliers, belonging to $n=30, 50$ can be explained by the finite bond dimension.
-The simulations that produced those points are not convergent, i.e. the amount of entanglement produced is too much to be correctly encoded by an MPS with bond dimension $\chi=1024$.
-We so stress that, while it is true that we simulated up to $50$ qubits, the results obtained can be trusted only for a restricted number of layers, i.e. $L\leq9$.
+We stress that $\widetilde{S}_n$ is normalized to the maximum Haar entanglement for a fixed $n$, not to the real maximum of the entanglement, which would be $S=\frac{n}{2}\log 2$ for the equal size bipartition.